 Yes.
 The service is designed to support GPs and create integrated working.
 Initiatives include:

 - Continuous Professional Learning.
-Circle will provide education and training opportunities on MSK conditions, based on specific conditions, diagnostic methods and examination techniques.
+Circle provides quarterly education and training opportunities on MSK conditions, diagnostic methods and examination techniques.

 - Clinical Steering Group.
 GPs, Consultants, Physiotherapists and other MSK professionals will have the opportunity to meet and review cases and develop pathways to improve patient care.

 Circle are running education events for GPs and clinicians who would like to learn more about a range of MSK conditions.